AkshandraSingh/arrayCraft/readme.md

 - `reverseString`: Reverse a string.
 - `isPalindrome`: Check if a string is a palindrome.
 - `generateRandomString`: Generate a random string of a specified length.
+- `toCamelCase`: Convert String into Camel case.
+- `removeWhitespace`: Remove All the white spaces in string.

 ## Installation